 Symptoms of ADHD include the inability to concentrate or focus on one task at a time.
 Moreover, they exhibit behaviors such as excessive talkativeness, inability to wait on others, disorganization, lack of patience, and difficulty following directions.

 Unfortunately, getting a proper diagnosis of ADHD can be as complicated as the disorder itself.
 Symptoms of several other mental health conditions such as anxiety and depression can be mistaken for ADHD.
 Only a qualified practitioner experienced in treating patients with this disorder can make the determination.
-The diagnosis must begin by a review of the medical history and an examination that not only rules out other issues but also evaluates the patient for the ability to take medications if treatment is appropriate.
-To be diagnosed, patients must have symptoms of inattention and hyperactive-impulsive behavior for at least six months and that they must be present and disruptive to everyday life.
+The diagnosis must begin by reviewing the medical history and an examination that not only rules out other issues but also evaluates the patient for the ability to take medications if treatment is appropriate.
+To be diagnosed, patients must have symptoms of inattention and hyperactive-impulsive behavior for at least six months, and that they must be present and disruptive to everyday life.

 Some of the most popular ADHD medications are:

 Methylphenidate; marketed under Ritalin, Concerta, Daytrana, Quillivant, and other names

 Some websites are marketing “natural” remedies such as supplements.
 Still, at this time, the FDA has not approved any for treatment due to lack of evidence of efficacy and concerns with the formulation.

 For many years, people believed that children with ADHD needed better, more effective discipline techniques or that as they matured, they would grow out of it.
 Unfortunately, neither is correct.
 The ability to control their condition without medication and support from therapists may turn into a limitation or disability for children or adults.